(MPhil also available)

 Politics and International Studies (POLIS) researchers have expertise in theories of international relations as well as their applications to both Western and non-Western contexts.

 Against the backdrop of an increasing challenge to a western-dominated international order, our research spans several areas, including global order and justice, development, international and regional society, global and regional governance; as well as a remarkably wide range of national foreign and security policies, such as those of the UK, Russia, the EU, Iran, the Middle East, China, Pakistan, South Asia, Africa and Latin America.

 Exploring foreign policy and regional co-operation, from cultural and public interactions to, social media use and development, our research encompasses media organisations, religious foundations, militaries, NGOS and sub-state regional economic actors.
 POLIS members also supervise students interested in critical engagements with mainstream international relations theory, including constructivism, postcolonialism, post-structuralism, Marxism, cosmopolitanism and accounts of governmentality.

 Minimum 2:1 undergraduate degree (or equivalent).
 If you are not a UK citizen, you may need to prove your knowledge of English.

 We welcome enquiries about PhD study in the broad field of International Relations, but are particularly interested in proposals on:

-- EU politics, UK party politics, British foreign, defence and security policy
+- EU politics, British foreign, defence and security policy

 - Rising powers, Chinese foreign policy, Indian foreign policy, the Belt and Road Initiative